-A diaphragm pump (also known as a Membrane pump) is a positive displacement pump that uses a combination of the reciprocating action of a rubber, thermoplastic or PTFE diaphragm and suitable valves on either side of the diaphragm (check valve, butterfly valves, flap valves, or any other form of shut-off valves) to pump a fluid.
+What is a diaphragm pump?
+Diaphragm pumps are also known as a Membrane pumps) is a positive displacement pump that uses a combination of the reciprocating action of a rubber, thermoplastic or PTFE diaphragm and suitable valves on either side of the diaphragm (check valve, butterfly valves, flap valves, or any other form of shut-off valves) to pump a fluid.

 There are three main types of diaphragm pumps: